-PDQ, a private company, burst onto the fast casual food scene in 2011 and has since grown to 80 locations across 10 states with 5 more coming soon.
-PDQ is recognized as one of the best new names in the fast casual industry and their stores have premier retail locations with high traffic counts, making it a high demand net lease investment.
+PDQ, a private company, burst onto the fast casual food scene in 2011 and has since grown to 56 locations across 10 states.
+PDQ's stores have premier retail locations with high traffic counts.

 PDQs are generally NNN or ground leases, leaving the investor with no landlord responsibilities.
 A brand new lease is usually 15 - 20 years with 10% increases every five (5) years with four (4), five (5) year options.
 Their locations typically feature a 3,000 - 4,000 square foot building and are usually situated on a 1.0 acre lot.